aendie/SFalmanac-Py3/README.md

 BUGFIX (solved here and in PyPI sfalmanac 1.9):
 Previously execution could hang when aborting a multiprocessing task (in nautical.py or eventtables.py) on entering Ctrl-C to kill all processes.

+**UPDATE: Sep 2022**

+* Three locations are tried to obtain *finals2000A.all* IERS EOP data
+* The LaTeX *fancyhdr* package is employed when MiKTeX (or a TeX Live version >= 2020) is detected.
+* Better support for Letter-sized pages.
+* Command line options:
+    * -v   ... 'verbose': to send pdfTeX output to the terminal
+	* -q   ... quiet mode for LD charts
+	* -sky ... stars only in LD charts
+    * -log ... to keep the log file
+    * -tex ... to keep the tex file
+    * -old ... old formatting without the 'fancyhdr' package
+    * -a4  ...
+A4 papersize
+    * -let ...
+Letter papersize
+    * -dpo ... data pages only

 ## Requirements

 &emsp;Most of the computation is done by the free Skyfield library.